For flood related advice see our flood recovery information.

 Accept responsibility for the disposal of sandbags, other than in the formal flood warning zones.

 Provide sandbags to protect gardens, outbuildings, or other structures.

 Provide sandbags where there is deemed to be no imminent risk of flooding.

 As a contingency against potential flooding risks:

-Householders and Commercial property owners in flood risk areas are encouraged to make their own provision for flood defence and not rely upon the Council to defend their property.
+Householders and commercial property owners in flood risk areas are encouraged to make their own provision for flood defence and not rely upon us to defend their property.

 Specialist products are available commercially to help prevent flooding of domestic properties.
 Specialist surveying services are also available to assess individual properties and advise on appropriate flood protection measures.
 If you require advice on these products or services we will try to assist you.

 For further advice read prepare for a flooding on GOV.UK.